AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/Browsers_and_Devices/README.md

 Alternative browsers which use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform's web view API, are not explicitly supported.
 However, Bootstrap should (in most cases) display and function correctly in these browsers as well.
 More specific support information is provided below.

-You can find Bootstrap's supported range of browsers and their versions [in its `.browserslistrc file`](https://github.com/twbs/bootstrap/blob/v5.0.0-beta3/.browserslistrc):
+You can find Bootstrap's supported range of browsers and their versions [in its `.browserslistrc` file](https://github.com/twbs/bootstrap/blob/v5.0.0-beta3/.browserslistrc):
 ```
 # https://github.com/browserslist/browserslist#readme